Learning Unseen Emotions from Gestures via Semantically-Conditioned Zero-Shot Perception with Adversarial Autoencoders: Abstract

 \section{Abstract}

 We present a novel generalized zero-shot algorithm to recognize perceived emotions from gestures.
 Our task is to map gestures to novel emotion categories not encountered in training.
-We introduce an adversarial, autoencoder-based representation learning that correlates 3D motion-captured gesture sequence with the vectorized representation of the natural-language perceived emotion terms using \textit{word2vec} embeddings.
-The language-semantic embedding provides a representation of the emotion label space, and we leverage this underlying distribution to map the gesture-sequences to the appropriate categorical emotion labels.
+We introduce an adversarial autoencoder-based representation learning that correlates 3D motion-captured gesture sequences with the vectorized representation of the natural-language perceived emotion terms using \textit{word2vec} embeddings.
+The language-semantic embedding provides a representation of the emotion label space, and we leverage this underlying distribution to map the gesture sequences to the appropriate categorical emotion labels.
 We train our method using a combination of gestures annotated with known emotion terms and gestures not annotated with any emotions.
 We evaluate our method on the MPI Emotional Body Expressions Database (EBEDB) and obtain an accuracy of \accuracy.
-This improves the performance of current state-of-the-art algorithms for generalized zero-shot learning by $25$--$27\%$ on the absolute.
+We see an improvement in performance compared to current state-of-the-art algorithms for generalized zero-shot learning by $25$--$27\%$ on the absolute.
+We also demonstrate our approach on publicly available videos from the internet and movie scenes, where the actors' pose has been extracted and map to their respective emotive states.